 David Isaac has worked for 25 years in the news business, starting as a stringer at the Connecticut Jewish Ledger.
 He has since worked as a reporter and writer for Investor’s Business Daily, the American Enterprise Institute, International Data Group, Newsmax Media, The Washington Times’ news site Times247 and The Washington Free Beacon, to name a few.

 He was awarded a Media Fellowship at the Hoover Institution at Stanford University in 2004.
-He is currently writing, directing and producing a documentary film series on Middle East history.
+He is currently Managing Editor of World Israel News.

 “I am privileged to be a part of the Free Press Foundation, whose mission it is to train a new generation of reporters and editors.
 Only through nurturing a new generation of honest, inquisitive and skilled reporters can we hope to replace the old ink.